ABVD: History

-Prior to the mid-1960s, advanced-stage Hodgkin disease was treated with single-agent chemotherapy, with fairly dismal long-term survival and cure rates.
+Prior to the mid-1960s, advanced-stage Hodgkin lymphoma was treated with single-agent chemotherapy, with fairly poor long-term survival and cure rates.
 With advances in the understanding of chemotherapy resistance and the development of combination chemotherapy, Vincent T. DeVita and George Canellos at the National Cancer Institute (United States) developed the MOPP regimen.
 This combination of mechlorethamine, vincristine (Oncovin), procarbazine, and prednisone proved capable of curing almost 70% of patients with advanced-stage Hodgkin lymphoma.

 While MOPP was remarkably successful in curing advanced Hodgkin lymphoma, its toxicity remained significant.
 Aside from bone marrow suppression, frequent side effects included nerve injury caused by vincristine and allergic reactions to procarbazine.
 Long-term effects were also a concern, as patients were often cured and could expect long survival after chemotherapy.
 Infertility was a major long-term side effect, and even more seriously, the risk of developing treatment-related myelodysplasia or acute leukemia was increased up to 14-fold in patients who received MOPP.
-These treatment-related hematological malignancies peaked at 5 to 9 years after treatment for Hodgkin's lymphoma, and were associated with a dismally poor prognosis.
+These treatment-related hematological malignancies peaked at 5 to 9 years after treatment for Hodgkin lymphoma, and were associated with a very poor prognosis.